Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 As intelligence presentations went, though, Teyma’s was swift and efficient.
 Rylee thanked her with a nod and resumed her briefing after the final slide.

-“One point I want to address specifically is the possibility of structures that our weapons can’t hurt, say because they’re buried inside a big asteroid.
+"One point I want to address specifically is the possibility of structures that our weapons can’t hurt, say because they’re buried inside a big asteroid.
 Such things will probably require a HEAT response, so if you find such a thing, you establish a perimeter and call it in.
 Other than that, your specific targets and instructions will be handled in the frag-outs, as per usual.
-Does anyone have any questions for me?”
+Does anyone have any questions for me?"

 Nobody ever had questions for a brigadier general giving a mission brief, of course, but she waited just in case someone was smart (or stupid) enough to ask a relevant question.

-“Alright.
+"Alright.
 Flight leads, you know the drill.
 First wave departs in three hours.
-Dismissed.”
+Dismissed."

 The next couple of hours were spent with her flight planning, an hour of rest time - hardly restful, though she did her best to sit back with her earphones in and listen to some music and try to just chill and store up energy ahead of the long work to come - and an hour in biomed being suited up and made ready.